rebroad/mame/webdist/README-cloudflare.md

-Cloudflare Worker proxy for GitHub Pages (COOP/COEP headers)
+Cloudflare Worker proxy for GitHub Pages (COOP/COEP headers) and precompressed WASM

 Overview

 This Worker proxies your GitHub Pages site and injects the headers required for SharedArrayBuffer and WASM workers.
+It also serves precompressed WASM (`.wasm.br`/`.wasm.gz`) under the original `.wasm` URL based on the client's `Accept-Encoding`.

 Headers injected:
 - Cross-Origin-Opener-Policy: same-origin
 - Cross-Origin-Embedder-Policy: require-corp
 - Cross-Origin-Resource-Policy: same-origin

-Deploy steps (one-time):
-1) Create a free Cloudflare account and add your zone (reb.ai).
-Change your domain's nameservers to Cloudflare.
-2) Install wrangler: npm i -g wrangler
-3) In this repo, create a directory webdist/cloudflare-worker/ and add the two files worker.mjs and wrangler.toml from below.
-4) Authenticate: wrangler login
-5) Publish: wrangler publish
-6) In Cloudflare DNS, create a proxied CNAME (orange cloud) like mame.reb.ai -> your-gh-pages-domain.github.io
-7) (Optional) Route the Worker to that subdomain via Cloudflare → Workers Routes.
+- Vary: Accept-Encoding (on .wasm)

+Local dev
+1) Build and compress locally:
+   - `./build_web.sh -compress`
+   - Start local server (build script does this automatically).
+Default: `http://localhost:8000/`
+2) In `webdist/cloudflare-worker/wrangler.toml`, set:
+   - `[env.dev].vars.ORIGIN = "http://localhost:8000/"`
+3) Run the Worker locally:
+   - `cd webdist/cloudflare-worker`
+   - `wrangler dev --env dev`
+   - Visit the Worker URL; it will proxy to localhost and serve `.wasm.br`/`.gz` when supported.

+Production deploy
+1) Ensure `vars.ORIGIN` in `wrangler.toml` points to your GitHub Pages origin (default provided).
+2) Publish the Worker:
+   - `cd webdist/cloudflare-worker`
+   - `wrangler publish`
+3) In Cloudflare, route a subdomain (e.g., `mame.reb.ai`) through this Worker.
+4) Make sure your Pages content includes precompressed files if you want Brotli/gzip:
+   - `starwarswasm.wasm.br` and/or `starwarswasm.wasm.gz` deployed alongside `starwarswasm.wasm`.

 Notes
-- Ensure all resources are served from the same origin (no third-party CDNs without proper CORP/COEP headers).
-- If you later move hosting to Netlify/Vercel/Pages, you can skip the Worker and keep using the same headers via platform config.
+- The Worker serves `.wasm.br` if the client sends `Accept-Encoding: br`, otherwise falls back to gzip, then plain.
+- Content-Type for WASM is forced to `application/wasm` and `Content-Encoding` is set accordingly.
+- You can keep a single Worker script for both local and production; switch ORIGIN via environment/vars.